AtomicConductor/AtomicConductor.github.io/docs/client_tools/companion/katana.md

 #### Files

 * Go to the **Files** tab and use either the folder or the file icon to browse for all the assets your project depends on.
-Don't forget to include the katana file itself.
+Don't forget to include the Katana file itself.

 ![files][files]